dankox/endevor-cli/README.md

 `git clone https://github.com/dankox/endevor-cli.git`

-With NPM install and link to your path
+With NPM, run install to get all the packages, build for compilation and link to make the command available for use in command line.

 `npm install`